List of highest-scoring NFL games: 101 points (Oakland Raiders vs. Houston Oilers, 1963)

 Played on December 22, 1963, the game took place in the American Football League (AFL), but it was absorbed into official NFL records after the NFL–AFL merger.
 The Oakland Raiders defeated the Houston Oilers 52–49, combining for a total of 101 points.
-It was Oakland's eighth win in a row.
+It was the Raiders' eighth win in a row.

-Oakland placekicker Mike Mercer kicked a field goal with 4:37 left in the fourth quarter, breaking the 49–49 tie and giving Oakland the win.
+Raiders placekicker Mike Mercer kicked a field goal with 4:37 left in the fourth quarter, breaking the 49–49 tie and giving the Raiders the win.
 Raiders quarterback Tom Flores threw for 407 yards and 6 touchdowns.
 The Oilers quarterback and future Hall of Famer George Blanda passed for 342 yards and 5 touchdowns.
-Oakland's wide receiver Art Powell caught 10 passes for a total of 247 yards and 4 touchdowns.
-Houston had their own offensive threat in Willard Dewveall who had seven catches adding up to a total amount of 137 yards and four touchdowns.
+Raiders wide receiver Art Powell caught 10 passes for a total of 247 yards and 4 touchdowns.
+The Oilers had their own offensive threat in Willard Dewveall who had seven catches adding up to a total amount of 137 yards and four touchdowns.